uiii/FakeInput/README.md

         * `cmake ../` command has some options and properties you can set.

-            if you want to build test application:
+            if you want to build test application set `-DTEST_APP=ON`

-                set `-DTEST_APP=ON`

-            if you want to generate API documentation:
+            if you want to generate API documentation set `-DDOC=ON`

-                set `-DDOC=ON`

-            to specify installation location:
+            to specify installation location set `-DINSTALL_PREFIX=path/where/to/install`

-                set `-DINSTALL_PREFIX=path/where/to/install`

     - compile & install: